- Effective cleaning with low risk of damage to your bike

 Price as reviewed:

-Muc Off looks set to take over all cleaning and maintenance duties for you bike and it has furthered this by developing its very own bike-specific pressure washer.
+Muc-Off looks set to take over all cleaning and maintenance duties for your bike and it has furthered this by developing its very own bike-specific pressure washer.
 Gentle enough to clean without damaging delicate parts but with enough oomph to get the job done properly, it cleans up in this year’s Editor’s Choice awards.

 Muc-Off’s boss Alex Trimnell has been working on the new Muc-Off Pressure Washer for years.
 With a lower operating pressure, it’s designed to let you wash your bike with less risk of damage to it than with a normal pressure washer and more quickly than with a bucket and sponge.